The premise is simple – eat healthier, feel fitter, look younger.

-- In general, include lots of different colours of fruit and vegetables
+In general, include lots of different colours of fruit and vegetables

-- Combine these foods as much as possible.
+- Combine these superfoods as much as possible.
 The nutrients often work together, boosting each other's power.

 - Try to reduce foods that cause aging, like sugar and grains which increase inflammation.
 By a process called glycation sugar accelerates premature skin aging, resulting in reduced skin elasticity, wrinkles and skin sagging.

-Here’s our list of the 27 top anti aging foods and drinks for healthy, young looking skin and a healthy body:
+Here’s our list of the 27 top anti aging superfoods and drinks for healthy, young looking skin and a healthy body:

 How it improves your skin: Almond milk is an excellent source of vitamin E, a powerful anti-oxidant that protects your skin from free radicals, thus preventing long term damage such as wrinkles.